wickdChromosome/ansible-role-potos_xdgautostart/README.md

 In `/etc/xdg/autostart` you will find pulseaudio-example.sh-wrapper.sh.desktop.

-After logout and login, if runonlyonce is set(by default it is for this example), you will find `~/.config/autostart/pulseaudio-example.sh-rapper.sh.desktop` as well, where autorun is disabled for the user you are logged in under for this script.
+After logout and login, if runonlyonce is set(by default it is for this example), you will find `~/.config/autostart/pulseaudio-example.sh-wrapper.sh.desktop` as well, where autorun is disabled for the user you are logged in under for this script.

+## If the script is already on the remote host
+Existing script automation(maybe deployed by another role under /usr/local/bin) is also supported.
+However, in that case the potos_xdgautostart list should refer to the script as $deployed_script + .j2

+For example, if the script is under `/usr/local/bin/example.sh`, the script should be present in the list as `script: "example.sh.j2"`, even if there is no existing .j2 template for the script.

 ## Vars
 Here, after importing the role in the specs repo: